-Page No. Note No. investments, financing and capital structure investment property goodwill 60 61 11 12 net investments in subsidiaries and accrued dividends details of subsidiary companies 61 13 and share trust ordinary share capital non-distributable reserve 62 64 64 14 15 16 personnel directors' remuneration key management remuneration retirement benefits 65 65 65 17 18 19 other risk management related party transactions operating lease commitments 66 68 68 20 21 22 segmental analysis - operating segments financial assets by category financial liabilities by category events after reporting date summary of accounting policies 69 70 70 70 71 23 24 25 26 shareholders analysis of shareholding market statistics notice of annual general meeting proxy form notes to proxy form corporate information 76 77 78 87 88 IBC directors' approval and responsibility statement
+Page No. Note No. Page No. Note No. reports investments, financing and capital directors' approval and structure responsibility statement 38 investment property 58 11 statement of compliance by the goodwill 59 12 company secretary 39 net investment in subsidiaries and audit, governance and risk accrued dividends 59 13 committee report 40 details of subsidiary companies and directors' report 42 share trust 60 14 independent auditors report 44 ordinary share capital 62 15 financial statements non-distributable reserve 62 16 statements of profit or loss and personnel other comprehensive income 47 directors' remuneration 63 17 statements of financial position 48 key management remuneration 63 18 statements of changes in equity 49 retirement benefits 63 19 statements of cash flows 50 other income and expenses risk management 64 20 revenue 52 1 related party transactions 66 21 cost of sales 52 2 operating lease commitments 67 22 operating profit 52 3 segmental analysis - operating 07 taxation 52 4 segments 67 23 earnings per share 53 5 financial assets by category 69 24 financial liabilities by category 69 25 operating assets and liabilities events after reporting period 69 26 equipment and vehicles 54 6 summary of accounting policies 70 20 deferred tax asset 56 7 trade and other receivables 56 8 shareholders trade and other payables 58 9 analysis of shareholding 76 bank borrowings 58 10 market statistics 77 notice of annual general meeting 78 proxy form 85 notes to proxy form 86 corporate information IBC directors' approval and responsibility statement

 The directors are responsible for the preparation, integrity and fair presentation of the Company and the Group annual financial statements and other financial information included in this report.
-The accompanying annual financial statements have been prepared in conformity with International Financial Reporting Standards, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council, the Companies Act of 2008 and the JSE Limited Listings Requirements.
+The accompanying annual financial statements have been prepared in conformity with International Financial Reporting Standards, Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council, the Companies Act, (No. 71 of 2008) and the JSE Limited Listings Requirements.
 Applicable accounting assumptions have been used while prudent judgements and estimates have been made.